KTStephano/peaches-bot.docs/tos.markdown

 5. The bot must not be used in any way that exploits or endangers minors.
 6. The bot must not be used in any way that violates any law or regulation.
 7. The bot must not be used in any way that promotes hate or violence towards people or other animals.
-8. The Peaches Team reserves the right to remove any server's ability to access the bot, with or without notice.
+8. The Peaches Team reserves the right to remove any Discord server's ability to access the bot, with or without notice.